Powered by Google TranslateTranslate

 Our webinar offers monthly online access to grief support and education through your phone, computer or mobile device.
 From the comfort of your home, you’re welcome to participate without having to deal with traffic, long distances or childcare.
 Grief is a journey.
 It is our sincere hope that during each webinar you’ll find comfort, compassion, understanding, and encouragement as you heal.

-Conversations On Grief webinars are facilitated by Bereavement Coordinator Brittany Carter and Director of Volunteer and Bereavement Services Nancy McCranie.
-Conversations On Grief webinars are offered the 2nd Tuesday of the month from 7 pm to 8 pm.
+Conversations On Grief webinars are facilitated by Bereavement Counselor, Mary Piatt, Director of Volunteer and Bereavement Services, Nancy McCranie, and Bereavement Coordinator, Esmeralda Huerta .
+Conversations On Grief webinars are offered the 3rd Thursday of the month from 11 am to 12 pm.
 You’re welcome to attend one, several or all webinars.

 Nancy McCranie, M.Div – Nancy began working for Hospice Austin as a chaplain in 1996.
 Since 2009 she has served as the Director of Volunteer and Bereavement Services and is a frequent speaker for area groups, leading discussions about end-of-life issues and the process of grieving a loss.
 Nancy is an ordained minister with the Presbyterian Church (USA) and holds a M.Div. degree from Austin Presbyterian Theological Seminary.
 Nancy is married to Sheldon, an organic/bio-dynamic farmer and rancher who raises blueberries and beef.
 They have two sons, three dogs, two cats, and a donkey.